 Weeks before Purim, you’ll be seeing a wide range of costumes in the shops.
 People – children and adults alike – will be busy thinking about what they will be during the holiday – A princess?
 A butterfly?
 A superhero?
 Or maybe one of today’s celebrities?
 People love to dress up in Purim, and it is one of the holiday’s greatest traditions.

 You can also buy or make yourself a costume and join the fun!
 There are many costume parties going on during Purim, which you can attend.
-Abraham Hostel Jerusalem, for instance, holds a Purim party every year.
-You can get more info and book your tickets to the event here.
+If you’re looking for a cool costume, you can attend the Downtown Purimfest Market in Tel Aviv on March 2-3, 2023.
+There’s also the Purim Street Party in Tel Aviv on March 3, where you can show off your costumes.

 3- Taste Some “Haman Ears”